Tony Burris (American football): Professional career

 The Edmonton Eskimos director of player personnel, Frank Morris, became interested in Burris while watching Western Oregon game film in order to scout a different player.
 Upon hearing the news the Eskimos wanted to sign him, Burris blurted out "Hey, I'm going to be an Edmonton Oiler!"
 Burris went undrafted in the 1987 NFL draft, and signed a one-year contract with the Eskimos on April 15, 1987.
 He only appeared in one preseason game for the Eskimos, playing half of a quarter (five plays) while fumbling and throwing a pick-six.
 He was released by Edmonton on June 19, 1987, after the team signed Tracy Ham.
-Burris did not have an agent during his time in the CFL, with Burris regretting the decision stating "I messed up by not having an agent."
+Burris did not have an agent during his time in the CFL; Burris regretted this decision, stating, "I messed up by not having an agent."

 Burris signed with the Detroit Drive of the Arena Football League (AFL) in 1989.
 He did not initially want to play in the AFL until his agent persuaded him.
 Burris played in all four regular season games for the Drive during the 1989 season, completing 18 of 29 passes (62.1%) for 205 yards and four touchdowns with no interceptions as the backup to Mike Trigg.
 Trigg was then benched in favor of Burris for the postseason.
 Burris started the team's first playoff game against the Chicago Bruisers, throwing for three touchdowns as the Drive won 43–10.
 Burris started the team's next game: ArenaBowl III against the Pittsburgh Gladiators.
 In the ArenaBowl, he completed 12 of 26 passes for 176 yards and two touchdowns as Detroit won by a score of 39–26.
 Burris earned $1,500 per game, including expenses, during his time with the Drive.
 After the 1989 AFL season, Burris played in two exhibition games for the Drive in Europe: one in Paris and one in London.

 Burris began the 1990 AFL season as the starting quarterback for the Maryland Commandos but was benched for Mike Rhodes during the second game.
 Burris still managed to play in all eight games for Washington during the 1990 season, completing 37 of 80 passes (46.2%) for 373 yards, seven touchdowns, and eight interceptions as the team finished 2–6.